-Firefighters Clean Up Used Needles In Minneapolis As Problem Grows
+'I Lost Count At 60': Neighbors, Firefighters Clean Up Used Needles In Minneapolis As Problem Grows

 MINNEAPOLIS (WCCO) — Health department workers say finding syringes on the ground is becoming a frequent problem in Minneapolis.

-While leaders work on long term solutions, the Minneapolis Fire Department and outreach workers are picking up the slack.
+While leaders work on long-term solutions, the Minneapolis Fire Department and outreach workers are picking up the slack.

 Only on WCCO-TV, Erin Hassanzadeh shows us the shocking situation along Bloomington Avenue.

 In a parking lot off 27th and Bloomington Avenue, across from Minneapolis Fire Station 5, it takes less than a minute to stumble upon a stray needle.
 Walk five more steps and you’ll find another.
 It’s becoming a regular part of the job for firefighters across Minneapolis.

-“I’m hearing from Station 5 that they are doing a lot of this, a whole lot of this, and ya know, it frustrates them,” said Bryan Tyner, assistant fire chief.
+“I’m hearing from Station 5 that they are doing a lot of this, a whole lot of this, and ya know, it frustrates them,” said Assistant Fire Chief Bryan Tyner.

 It didn’t take very long, probably less than 10 minutes, for the chief to find at least 10 needles.

-Outreach worker Autumn Dillie walks up and down Bloomington Avenue four days a week.
+Outreach worker Autumn Dillie walks up and down Bloomington Avenue four days a week, passing out water and supplies.
 Last Tuesday, she used her shift to pick up needles off the ground.

 “Within that four hours, we picked up 60-plus needles.
 I lost count at 60,” Dillie said.
+“Our babies are seeing this.
+Our babies understand it.
+They understand that it’s a problem.”

+Dillie says she regularly sees sex trafficking, homelessness and drug abuse in this area.
+Many ask her for Narcan, the drug used to reverse overdoses.

+“The people who don’t use still request Narcan just because they have friends that do,” she said.

 Half a mile away, the drug problem and subsequent needle littering is something of which the Little Earth community is fully aware.